robmasocco/AOS-TAG/ideas.md

             - *snprintf* status information in the line buffer: "TAG-key TAG-creator TAG-level Waiting-threads", writing at most 80 chars.
 Get the number of bytes written, it'll be useful in a moment.
             - *memcpy* the contents of the line buffer in the file buffer.
 Add a newline character at the end.
             - Advance the pointer accordingly.
+    - Else: release senders rw_sem as reader.
 - Set the *private_data* member of the current *struct file* to the file buffer base.
 - Set all other required data, like *f_pos* and stuff.
+Is file size necessary?
 - Return.

 Again, be sure to release all locks and memory areas on any *if-else* sequence and exit.